We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Test the Temperature and Pressure Relief Valve

 Every water heater has a temperature and pressure relief valve.
-This is an important safety feature that is required by plumbing codes on all water heaters.
+The pressure relief valve is an important safety feature that is required by plumbing codes on all water heaters.
 If the pressure or heat within the tank exceeds a certain amount, the valve opens to release the pressure, prevent damage, and eliminate the possibility of an explosion.

 Check out the quick video below to learn how to test the temperature and pressure relief valve.

 Use a Water Heater Insulation Jacket in the Winter

 If your water heater is located in your basement or any other room that gets cold in the winter, it’s worth investing in a water heater insulation jacket.
 They prevent heat loss so that your system doesn’t have to endure unnecessary stress during the winter when the temperature outside drops.

 They are inexpensive, and you can find a variety of them on Amazon.
 This particular insulation jacket is one of the best sellers, and its maker claims you’ll get a position return on investment in 6 to 12 months due to energy savings.

 There are several signs of water heater failure that you should never ignore.
 Here’s how you know the life of your water heater is coming to an end.